Relintai/pandemonium_engine_docs/usage/export/changing_application_icon_for_windows.md

 Warning:

-    For the ICO file to effectively replace the default Godot icon, it must contain *all* the sizes included in the default Godot icon: 16×16, 32×32, 48×48, 64×64, 128×128, 256×256.
-If the ICO file does not contain all the sizes, the default Godot icon will be kept for the sizes that weren't overridden.
+    For the ICO file to effectively replace the default Pandemonium icon, it must contain *all* the sizes included in the default Pandemonium icon: 16×16, 32×32, 48×48, 64×64, 128×128, 256×256.
+If the ICO file does not contain all the sizes, the default Pandemonium icon will be kept for the sizes that weren't overridden.

     The above ImageMagick command takes this into account.